Skip to content

 So what is the best method of study?
 The research answer is active retrieval at spaced intervals.
 Everything else on the list of effective study methods below either supports those two or fails to beat them.
 Here are 9 study techniques ranked by evidence strength.

-Retention comparison chart showing retrieval practice at 80 percent after one week versus rereading at 36 percent, with both groups using identical total study time, source Roediger and Karpicke 2006 One week later, the testers remembered more than twice as much.
-And they’d spent less total time studying.
+Retention comparison chart showing retrieval practice at 80 percent after one week versus rereading at 36 percent, with both groups using identical total study time, source Roediger and Karpicke 2006 One week later, the testers remembered more than twice as much, with less total study time.
 Roediger & Karpicke (2006).

 The landmark experiment is deceptively simple.
 Roediger and Karpicke gave students two learning conditions.
 One group kept studying a passage.
 The other took repeated recall tests on it.
 After 5 minutes, the restudy group scored higher.
 After one week: testers remembered 80%, re-readers remembered 36%.
 Same total time spent.
 Same material.
 The group that stopped testing forgot 42.75% of what they learned.
 The group that stopped studying but kept testing forgot just 3.25%.